dharple/detox-php/README.md

 The PHP minimum version, 5.5.9, is imposed by the Symphony console library that I'm using.
 The filters themselves passed on 5.4.x under TravisCI.

+# Known Limitations

+If some of the AsciiFilter unit tests fail, try forcing the LANG variable, like
+so: `LANG=en_US.UTF-8 composer test`.

 # Contact

 Doug Harple <detox.dharple@gmail.com>